What to Do After a Car Accident That is Not Your Fault

 To calculate these damages, your attorney will first look at the economical damages you have suffered and then the non-economic damages.

-Your non-economic damages are much more difficult to place a value to as they are subjective.
-Your attorney will need to decide what they believe these damages to be worth in regards to your injuries.
+Your non-economic damages are much more difficult to place a value on as they are subjective.
+Your attorney will need to decide what they believe these damages to be worth in regard to your injuries.

 Here are some of the non-economic and economic damages you should make yourself aware of: